apache/openserverless/build-step.md

 ## OpenWhisk Source

-The nested `build/openwhisk` submodule was moved to the Nuvolaris commit:
+The nested `build/openwhisk` submodule was moved to the Nuvoplugins commit:

 ```text
 a456219d35bfabe4a3458fcce82cd71497a8524e